Pigensworth/Ender-3-or-3-pro-Klipper-printer.cfg/README.md

 # Slicer Start & End
 This is what to put in the slicer start g-code and end g-code.
 It's for Cura because that's what I use, so it would probably work with Creality Slicer or any others based off of Cura, but I don't know if it works with anything else.
 If you get an error like "Error evaluating 'gcode_macro START_PRINT:gcode': jinja2.exceptions.UndefinedError: 'dict object' has no attribute 'BED'", that means there's something wrong with the start g-code, because the slicer isn't passing the value of the variables to the g-code and therefore to Klipper.

+# Presets
+I put on a preset for the 4.2.7 board (the silent one) with a BLTouch, and one for the 4.2.2 (the loud one that I think is on the Ender 3) without a BLTouch.
+Neither of them have the screen layout mod, but they both have my customization.
+I don't know for sure if the 4.2.2 one works, because I found mixed pin mappings for it, but neoyagami used it, so it should work.
+Thanks to neoyagami for his config file, that's what the 4.2.2 is based on.
+His can be found at https://gist.github.com/neoyagami/5f431928997dbf255e84e4c937983e8e.